 - June 15 — Self-employed tax filing deadline

-- September 1 — Date by any amount owing to CRA must be paid
+- May 1 — Date by which any amount owing to CRA must be paid

 What happens if I don’t file my tax return?

 It pays to file your taxes.
 You are legally obligated to file your tax return.
 If you don’t, it could affect your future immigration status.

 Also, you could be subject to fines, penalties, and interest on the money that you owe to the CRA.
 Plus, they’ll charge you a 5% penalty and an extra 1% of your amount owing for each month you didn’t file.